palvitgarg99/CmyPlot/README.md

       </a>
     </td>
     <td valign="left">
      <p style="color: #FF7A59"> 6.Graph representation of the data.
-Here you get an option to share a link of the graph or download graph as an image.
+Here you get options to chose among multiple graph types and a sharable link to share or download the graph.
       </p>
      <a href="./docs/images/graph_filled_updated.png">
         <img src="./docs/images/graph_filled_updated.png">